theodoreln/46755-Renewables_in_EM/README.md

 2) Nodal_prices
     A function which writes the results of the 'Nodal_optimization' function into a text file, where they can be read through and processed.
 3) Sensitivity_nodal
-	Basically a function where 'Nodal_optimization' and 'Nodal_prices' functions are used, and different line capacities are tested in order to conduct a sensitivity analysis.
-The values can be changed inside the functiion itself.
+    Basically a plot function where 'Nodal_optimization' function is used and different line capacities are tested in order to conduct a sensitivity analysis.
+The values can be changed inside the functiion itself, and the plot generated is specifically for the scenario that is incorporated inside the report.
+If more cases were to be tested, it can be done by the very end of the file by uncommenting the highlighted section.

 ----------------------------
 ----------------------------